Landscape Processes (10225.2)

 Required IT skills

 Familiarity with Microsoft Office software Word, Excel and PowerPoint or equivalent is necessary.
+Students will also be expected to have, or be willing to develop basic skills in geographic information systems (ARCGIS online or google earth).
 It is expected that students have learned how to access resources in the UC library and to access the Unit's Canvas site.

 Contribution to field expenses (consumables, accommodation) not exceeding $160 for all field trips in this Unit.